tsattler/meshloc_release/README.md

 The data derived from the above mentioned datasets (such as meshes, renderings, or COLMAP models) can be found in our data repository at [https://data.ciirc.cvut.cz/public/projects/2022MeshLoc](https://data.ciirc.cvut.cz/public/projects/2022MeshLoc).

-You can use [the download script](https://github.com/tsattler/meshloc_release/blob/main/download_meshloc_data.sh) to easily get the whole data repository.
+You can use [the download script](https://github.com/tsattler/meshloc_release/blob/main/download_meshloc_data.sh) to easily get the meshes and renderings.
+You still need to download the original datasets (photos and camera information) from their respective websites.

 Script parameters:
 - if no parameters are passed, the whole data repository will be downloaded to current directory